MrMM7/tgju-api/README.md

 print(f"BTC in Tomans: {btc_rate.toman():,}")
 ```

-Note: crypto names that are longer than one word like baby doge coin don't work please only use single word ones like bitcoin, ethereum, ... etc
+Note: crypto names that are longer than one word like "baby doge coin" don't work please only use single word ones like bitcoin, ethereum, ... etc

 ## Why You MUST Choose `.rial()` or `.toman()`